open-telemetry/opentelemetry-js/packages/opentelemetry-node/README.md

 [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) package.

 ## How does automated instrumentation work?
-node-sdk exposes a `NodeTracer` that will automatically hook into the module loader of Node.js.
+This package exposes a `NodeTracer` that will automatically hook into the module loader of Node.js.

 For this to work, please make sure that `NodeTracer` is initialized before any other module of your application, (like `http` or `express`) is loaded.